- Learn Linux

 During the install there is a prompt request for a password.

-The password is for the mysql root user.
+The password is for the mysql root user and it is strongly recommended you choose an appropraite password.

-Perl is installed as part of the operating system so I will just be adding PHP.
+The good new is that Perl (version 5) and Python (version 2.7 and 3) are installed as part of the operating system so you will just need to install PHP.

-The following commands will install PHP version 5 and the mysql libraries to allow PHP to access the mysql database.
+The following commands will install the current version of PHP (at time of writing version 7.0) and the mysql libraries to allow PHP to access the maria database.
+Note this is not a typo putting mysql instead of maria, the PHP libraries are written for mysql, but work the same with MariaDB.

 Once the setup is complete you can access the web page by pointing your browser to the router IP address or DNS entry.